Semi-structured dimensions

 The path levels are visible as they’re always indented under the selected event.
 You can now retrieve the path level that’s required to add to the Step field in the Add a dimension panel.

-Add Semi-structured dimensions
+Add semi-structured dimensions

 You can add semi-structured dimensions on the Add a dimension panel by selecting the Semi-structured dimension checkbox and then adding the desired path (see Add Dimensions on Custom Metadata for further information).